 4.2.
 Normalisation of reactionsEach master reaction is uniquely represented at an arbitrarily chosen pH of 7.3.

 Rhea uses the Marvin pKa calculator from ChemAxon to select the major microspecies found at pH 7.3 and at a temperature of 298K.

 This guarantees data consistency, since the same protonation state will be used in all reactions.

 This convention is in accord with that adopted by some existing resources, such as MetaCyc, but contrasts with that adopted by others, such as KEGG.

 This feature does not affect searches: you may search for reactions using any charged or neutral form of compounds; the Rhea search engine will calculate the correct form from the query.

 5. Searching Rhea

 5.1.
-Simple searchYou can use he search box - at the top right corner - of each page to perform simple searches.
+Simple searchYou can use the search box at the top of each page to perform simple searches.
 Your query can be: